cnst-george/oci-functions/README.md

 <b>event-fn:</b> A Java function that processes image metadata when triggered by a CloudEvent - used for Lab 12

 <b>hello-node-test:</b> A Node Hello World function setup for testing with Jest - used for Lab 13

+<b>vault-secret:</b> A Python function that retrieves a secret from an OCI Vault - used for Lab 14